wpswings/points-and-rewards-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 2.1.0 - Released on 1 December 2023 =
+= 2.1.1 - Released on 12 December 2023 =
-* New: Compatible with Membership Plugin
-* New : Compatible with latest WP( 6.4.1 ) & WC( 8.3.1 )
+* New: Compatible with latest WP( 6.4.2 ) and WC( 8.3.1 )
+* Fix: Coupon remove issues
+* Fix: Points deduct issues